pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

-4. Paste the name and UUID in the "VPNautoconnect.sh" file :
+4. Paste the VPN name and UUID in the "VPNautoconnect.sh" file :

+To open "VPNautoconnect.sh" tape in your terminal :

+`sudo gedit /path/to/my/script/VPNautoconnecte.sh`

+or in our case :
-`gedit /home/your user name/VPN/VPNautoconnecte.sh`

-(*Replace "your user name" by your user name folder)
+`sudo gedit /home/your user name/VPN/VPNautoconnecte.sh` (*Replace "your user name" by your username's folder)

 ![Image of the UUID in the file VPNautoconnect.sh](https://github.com/pzim-devdata/Tools-for-Debian/blob/master/VPNautoconnect/Image2.png)